2021 NFL Draft Order: Top 24 picks after Wild Card Weekend

 *Positions 25 – 32: Held by teams in the playoffs

-RELATED: NFL playoff schedule 2021: Bracket, start times, dates, TV channel info for Wild Card round games
+RELATED: NFL playoff schedule 2021: Bracket, dates, times, TV channel, scores for Divisional Round games

 Don’t miss any of the post-season excitement!
 Check out ProFootballTalk for more on the 2021 NFL Playoffs as well as game previews, recaps, news, rumors and more.